-Whether panic attacks are linked to anxiety, or else they are caused by some other stress factor; they are real, frightening, or worse, emotionally debilitating.
-Generally speaking, doctors will tend to treat panic attacks with psychological therapy, medication, or even both, but thanks to recent research, a third option has come into the light.
-Scientists are starting to agree that CBD is potentially an effective treatment for panic attacks.
+Whether panic attacks link directly to anxiety or else they start through some other stress factor, they are real, frightening, and emotionally debilitating.
+Generally, doctors will treat panic attacks with psychological therapy, medication, or a combination of both.
+Thanks to recent research, however, an alternative option has come to light.
+Scientists are agreeing that CBD is potentially an effective treatment for panic attacks.

 What are Panic Attacks?

-While often thought to be the same thing, panic attacks and anxiety attacks are quite different.
-Anxiety attacks are mostly caused in reaction to a stressor.
+While often thought to be the same thing, panic attacks and anxiety attacks are different.
+Anxiety attacks initiate in reaction to a stressor.
 For example, a person may feel apprehensive or fearful of a certain situation.
-Anxiety attacks are short-lived and when the stressor goes away so does the anxiety.
+Anxiety attacks are short-lived; when the stressor goes away, so does the anxiety.

 In contrast, Panic Disorder does not relate to a stressor.
 Rather, it involves repeated and unexpected instances of intense fear.
 This precedes symptoms such as heart palpitations, dizziness, shortness of breath, and abdominal distress.
 Sometimes, the symptoms mimic those of a heart attack or another serious medical condition.
 As a result, extensive testing is sometimes necessary to correctly diagnose Panic Disorder.

 Individuals with Panic Disorder often develop a feeling of intense anxiety between their episodes.
 In fact, it isn’t unusual for someone in this situation to develop a phobia about a place or situation where a previous panic attack has occurred (such as at a shopping mall or restaurant).

 As the frequency of the attacks increase, the individual avoids situations where they believe another attack may occur. or else they may not get immediate help.
 Although an isolated panic attack might only last for a few minutes, it leaves a deep psychological imprint.